Moscow Trades US Ex-Marine For Russian Pilot In Prisoner Swap - UrduPoint

 At the time, Putin hinted that Reed's case could be resolved quickly, calling him a "drunk and a troublemaker".

-Another US citizen, Paul Whelan, a former security official at an auto parts company, remains in a Russian prison serving 16 years on espionage charges.
+Another US citizen, Paul Whelan, a former security official at a vehicle parts company, remains in a Russian prison serving 16 years on espionage charges.

 Biden referred to his case in a statement, saying: "We won't stop until Paul Whelan and others join Trevor in the loving arms of family and friends."